npgeorgiou-zz/campaigns/README.md

  - The mechanism by which we achieve it is Inversion of Control, Interfaces, and translating data from one layer's representation to another's.

+## A guide through the implementation of these ideas in this solution
 Now, to the solution.
 * High level logic of each flow:
     - The I/O layer is the usual Laravel Controller.
 It collects input from the Request,